 Of the IPO Acquisitions during this period, PIN is experiencing the highest revenue growth, with \$3.2 million revenue compared to \$2.3 million for the same period in 2020.
 PIN converted programs such as PIN meetings, events, workshops and accelerator programs to an online format which resulted in greater audience reach and thus increased revenue in the first half of 2021.
 This is the only IPO Acquisition at this point that is actively working with GeniusU on the growth strategies outlined in this prospectus prior to acquisition.
 Education Angels and E-Square registered revenues of \$0.5 million and \$0.4 million which is on par with the previous year's revenues.
 UAV saw a decline in revenue to \$3.5 million in the first six months of 2021 compared to \$4.5 million for the same period in 2020.
 UAV's decline was due to the impact of the COVID-19 lockdown measures in which the university campus was closed.
-As a result, the number of registered enrolments for students choosing to commence courses in the second six months and for when UAV anticipated opening of the campus in the Fall term increased.
+As a result, the number of enrolments for students commencing courses in the first six months ended June 30, 2021 reduced while the number of registered enrolments for students choosing to commence courses in the second six months and for when UAV anticipated opening of the campus in the Fall term increased.
 As a result, preliminary results for the second half of 2021 show a strong recovery, and indicate that 2021 full year revenue and profit will exceed 2020.

 Cost of Revenue: The Pre-IPO Group's cost of revenue was \$2.3 million in the six months ended June 30, 2020, with \$2.2 million in gross profit, giving us a 49% gross margin.
 Cost of revenue increased to \$4.7 million in the six months ended June 30, 2021, with \$1.6 million in gross profit, with a 26% gross margin.
 Our cost of revenue grew in percentage terms in the six months ended June 30, 2021, as a result of higher digital marketing and faculty costs as we grew our student body from 1.8 million to 1.99 million students, and due to a higher amount of amortization and depreciation on income generating assets allocated to cost of revenue.
 The cost of sale is a made up of our direct marketing spend and the commissions we pay to our partners.
-Commissions are paid to partners for the activity they undertake related to the courses and certifications on the platform in three ways: (1) Marketing commissions - Up to 20% of sales (for referring the student to the course), (2) Sales commissions - Up to 70% of sales (for physically delivering the course as the faculty member on the course).
+Commissions are paid to partners for the activity they undertake related to the courses and certifications on the platform in three ways: (1) Marketing commissions - Up to 20% of sales (for referring the student to the course), (2) Sales commissions - Up to 10% of sales (for booking the sale of the student into the course) and (3) Sales and Delivery commissions - Up to 70% of sales (for physically delivering the course as the faculty member on the course).
 In 2021, we had significantly more faculty members being involved in the final selling and delivering of the courses instead of all final sales and delivery being handled largely by our in-house sales team and staff, as part of our strategy to scale our courses being marketing, sold or delivered by our faculty.